axondeepseg/axondeepseg/docs/source/documentation.rst

 ..
 NOTE :: In the literature, both equivalent diameter and ellipse minor axis are used to compute the morphometrics.
-           Thus, depending on the usecase the user is advised to choose axon shape accordingly.
+           Thus, depending on the usecase, the user is advised to choose axon shape accordingly.

 Jupyter notebooks